 - Excessive nervousness: Some nervousness is normal, but extreme anxiety may suggest something to hide

-- All answers must be consistent with your CAS, application form, and supporting documents
+- Consistency rule: Answers must match CAS, application form, and supporting documents

 Frequently Asked Questions About UK Student Visa Interviews